Bánh Xèo (Sizzling Crepes)

 Cover with lids and lower heat to medium.
 Cook for 2-minutes.
 (This will allow steam to cook the batter thoroughly and on medium heat; your batter won’t burn.)

 It’s time to crunch up the batter.
-Remove lids and increase heat to medium high.
+(This is a patience game!)
+Remove lids and increase heat to medium or medium high.
 Add bean sprouts.
 (What you’re doing here is letting the excess liquid evaporate.
 Once the water from the batter evaporates, you’ll be left with a crunchy crust!)

 At this point check you’ll need to watch the bánh xèo and remove them when they have reached your desired crunch or browning.
 It can be anywhere from 3-4 additional minutes.

 Enjoy with the fresh lettuce, herbs and dipping sauce.